Braided cofree Hopf algebras and quantum multi-brace algebras: Examples related to quantum groups

 Let $V$ be a Yetter-Drinfel'd module over a Hopf algebra $H$ with the natural braiding $\sigma$.
-In \cite{Ro}, the following associative product on $T(V)$ was constructed (in fact, the construction works for any braided vector space): for any $x_1,\ldots, x_{i+j}\in V$, $T(V)$ equipped with $\text{{\cyr sh}}_{\sigma}$ is called the \emph{quantum shuffle algebra} and denoted by $T_\sigma(V)$.
-Moreover, the Yetter-Drinfel'd module $T_\sigma(V)$ is a module-algebra and a comodule-algebra with the diagonal action and coaction respectively (cf. \cite{Ro}, Proposition 9).
-So $T_\sigma(V)$ is a YB algebra.
+In \cite{Ro}, the following associative product on $T(V)$ was constructed (in fact, the construction works for any braided vector space, one can see \cite{FG}): for any $x_1,\ldots, x_{i+j}\in V$,

+The space $T(V)$ equipped with the product $\textrm{{\cyr sh}}_{\sigma}$ is called the \emph{quantum shuffle algebra} and denoted by $T_\sigma(V)$.
+Moreover, the Yetter-Drinfel'd module $T_\sigma(V)$ is a module-algebra and a comodule-algebra with the diagonal action and coaction respectively (see \cite{Ro}, Proposition 9).
+So $T_\sigma(V)$ is a braided algebra.
 In fact, the result holds for any braided vector space.